Releasing scalar fields: cosmological simulations of scalar-tensor theories for gravity beyond the static approximation: Abstract

 \section{Abstract}

 Several extensions of General Relativity and high energy physics include scalar fields as extra degrees of freedom.
 In the search for predictions in the non-linear regime of cosmological evolution, the community makes use of numerical simulations in which the quasi-static limit is assumed when solving the equation of motion of the scalar field.
-In this Letter, we propose for the first time a method to solve the full equations of motion for scalar degrees of freedom.
+In this Letter, we propose a method to solve the full equations of motion for scalar degrees of freedom coupled to matter.
 We run cosmological simulations which track the full time and space evolution of the scalar field, and find striking differences with respect to the commonly used quasi-static approximation.
-This novel procedure reveals new physical properties of the scalar field and reveals concealed astrophysical phenomena which were hidden in the old approach.
+This novel procedure reveals new physical properties of the scalar field and uncovers concealed astrophysical phenomena which were hidden in the old approach.

 \keywords{}

 General Relativity (GR) is the foundation stone of the standard cosmological model.
 The assumption that GR describes gravity at cosmological scales leads to two extra building blocks of the model: dark matter and dark energy.
 In spite of the model's ability to match a large number of observations, the nature of the two dark components is still unclear.
 Several extensions of General Relativity and the Standard Model of Particle Physics have been proposed to explain the dark sector.
 Most of this extensions include scalar fields as extra degrees of freedom which interact with matter and lead to modifications to standard gravity \citep[][]{2012PhR...513....1C}.
 As GR is proven to be valid in solar system scales, any modification introduced must fulfil the requirement of reducing to Einstein gravity at small scales.
 This is assured through screening mechanisms \citep{ 2010PhRvL.104w1301H, cham, 2012PhRvL.109x1102K}.
 Such processes are highly non-linear, therefore are better probed in the non-linear regime of cosmological structure formation in the scales of galaxies and clusters of galaxies.